 Why the modern world can’t seem to predict outlier events with extreme impact is the focus of the book The Black Swan.

 The Black Swan divides the world into the physical and informational.
 Bell curve probabilities should only be applied to the physical world.
-Height, weight and age are physical attributes which do not violate bell curve principles.
+Height, weight, and age are physical attributes that do not violate bell curve principles.

 When your sample is large, no single instance will significantly change the aggregate or the total.

 However, the author makes the case that information (which includes wealth) doesn’t follow the bell curve and instead has fat tails for which modeling can’t account for.
 In those cases: